Metavision Calibration Pipeline (C++)

 • Extrinsics Validation: Visually validates the extrinsics estimation results using the extrinsics and camera geometries estimated in the previous steps.

 These steps are implemented at the application level directly within the metavision_calibration_pipeline sample because they require UI interactions (such as displaying images and responding to keyboard inputs), which depend on a UI framework.
-As a result, using a different UI framework would necessitate a complete rewrite of these steps, making it impossible to implement them as independent components within Metavision.
+As a result, using a different UI framework would necessitate a complete rewrite of these steps, making it impossible to implement them as independent components within Metavision SDK.

 Detailed description